-Except for engines used on our 747-8F aircraft, we account for Heavy Maintenance costs for airframes and engines used in our ACMI and Charter segments using the direct expense method.
-Under this method, Heavy Maintenance costs are charged to expense upon induction, based on our best estimate of the costs.
+Except as described in the paragraph below, we account for heavy maintenance costs for airframes and engines using the direct expense method.
+Under this method, heavy maintenance costs are charged to expense upon induction, based on our best estimate of the costs.
 When estimating the expected cost for each Heavy Maintenance event, management considers multiple factors, including historical costs and experience, and information provided by third-party maintenance providers.
 These estimates may be subsequently adjusted for changes and the final determination of actual costs incurred.
 This method can result in expense volatility between quarterly and annual periods, depending on the number and type of Heavy Maintenance events performed.